MIT-LCP/mimic-website/content/mimictables/cptevents.md

 * D_ITEMS on `ITEMID`
 * CAREGIVERS on `CGID`

+# Brief summary

+The CPTEVENTS table contains a list of which current procedural terminology codes were billed for which patients.
+This can be useful for determining if certain procedures have been performed (e.g. ventilation).

 # Important considerations

 * The respiratory cost center bills for ventilation *regardless* of duration.
 That means that 30 minutes of mechanical ventilation for a single day would result in same billing code as a full 24 hours of mechanical ventilation.